alexpaul/Higher-Order-Functions/README.md

 #### Challenge 1

 Write a function called `multiples(of:in)` that takes in an array of Ints and returns all of the Ints that are a multiple of a given number n.
+Use filter in your function.

 _Sample Input: (3, [1, 2, 3, 4, 6, 8, 9, 3, 12, 11])_
 _Sample Output: [3, 6, 9, 3, 12]_